Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Results

-The error estimation approach is entirely motivated to capture the regions with sharp changes in the mean curvature.
-Therefore, it is vital to understand the change in the mean curvature to set our expectations for error estimates.
-Fig.~(\ref{fig:curvature-change}) shows a sequence of images showing the change in the mean curvature as the droplet evolves up to the primary pinch-off.
-Initially, the mean curvature is the largest at the droplet tip.
+Initially, the mean curvature is largest at the droplet tip.
 The mean curvature starts increasing in the neck region of the fluid column as the droplet evolves.
 This is naturally due to the radial shrinkage of the column.
 Finally, the mean curvature is highest at the pinch-off location when the primary droplet separates from the fluid column.
 The regions with sharp curvature changes are the top of the neck, the region near the pinch-off, and the droplet tip.
-Therefore, a higher error measurement is expected in these regions.
+Therefore, a higher error is expected in these regions.
 One notable observation is that the curvature has a kink at the tip of the droplet.
 This is due to the choice of initial value of $s = -10$ at the tip and kept bounded with a large negative value.
 However, the solution is invariant to the choice of this initial value as long as it is sufficiently negative.
 Theoretically, the slope at the tip should be negative infinity.
 The choice of a large negative value is a practical way to approximate this behavior and to keep the simulation stable.

 We first report the element-wise errors without performing adaptive mesh refinement.
-The droplet length and radius are non-dimensionalized using the inlet radius $h_{in}$ in all of the plots.
-The element-wise error estimate, denoted by $\eta_K$, is shown in Fig.~(\ref{fig:error-initial-evolved}).
-The error estimate is plotted for the initial droplet profile and an evolved droplet profile as shown in Fig.~(\ref{fig:initial-droplet-error}) and Fig.~(\ref{fig:evolved-droplet-error-zoom}), respectively.
-The initial droplet profile has the highest curvature gradient closer to the tip.
-Thus, the highest error is detected at the tip, as the plot reports.
+The droplet length and radius are non-dimensionalized using the inlet radius $h_{in}$ in all plots.
+The element-wise estimated error, denoted by $\eta_K$, is shown in Fig.~(\ref{fig:error-initial-evolved}).
+The error is plotted for the initial droplet profile and an evolved droplet profile as shown in Fig.~(\ref{fig:initial-droplet-error}) and Fig.~(\ref{fig:evolved-droplet-error-zoom}), respectively.
+The initial droplet profile has the highest curvature gradient near the tip.
+Thus, the highest error is detected at the tip, as shown in the figure.

 On the other hand, the evolved droplet has a large error at the top of the neck region.
-This error is associated with the incorrect interface in that region caught in the droplet profile.
+This error is associated with an inaccurate interface representation in the neck region.
 This inaccuracy leads to a divergence of residuals and simulation failure before reaching the primary pinch-off.
 The magnified image shows the error magnitude at the tip, which is larger for the last few elements.
-This suggests that mesh refinement is required to accurately represent a smooth spherical shape of the droplet at the tip.
+This suggests that mesh refinement is required to accurately capture the smooth spherical shape at the droplet tip.